Video Game: The Dreamhold

 - Contemplate Our Navels: This game seems to have been tailored to deliberately invoke Epileptic Trees and Wild Mass Guessing with all the rampant symbolism and unanswered questions throughout.

-- Creepy Changing Painting: The paintings of birds on the walls of the mosaic room change subtly whenever you reenter the room.
+- Creepy Changing Painting: The paintings of birds on the walls of the mosaic room change subtly whenever you reenter the room; there's no explanation given.

 - Floating Mask